extjs24/heap-infinite-scroll/README.md

         ...
     }

-Url- function parameter is callback- function which it is necessary to pass an array of loaded items
+Url- function has a parameter is callback- function which it is necessary to pass an array of loaded items

+Furthermore, an URL can be an object that already has an interface function with the name execute:

+    var obj = {
+        execute: function(callback) {
+                ...
+                // loading items
+                ...
+                callback(items)
+            }
+        };

+    var scroll = new HeapInfiniteScroll('container-selector', {
+            ...,
+            url: obj,
+            ...
+        });

+It is such an object is HeapGoogleSearch

+    var search = new HeapGoogleSearch();

 description made later